elkevdk/Spoorzoekers/README.md

 # RailNL

-In this README we give a little explanation about this case: RailNL.
+This README gives a short explanation about the case: RailNL.

 # Assignment
 Project Assignment: Optimizing Intercity Train Lining System